ratiw/vuetable-2-tutorial/README.md

 > This is a Vuetable-2 tutorial project.
 The tutorial content is [here](./doc/README.md)

+> If you're using Bootstrap 3 CSS, clone the code from [vuetable-2-tutorial-bootstrap](https://github.com/ratiw/vuetable-2-tutorial-bootstrap) instead.

 ## Setup

 Clone the project and install it using `npm` or `yarn`.